Bapiggott/LLM-Agent/README.md

 - **Sensor Selection:** Mission-specific sensors are chosen based on requirements to optimize the prompt formulation.
 - **Communication Efficiency:** Efficient conversion of Minispec to Python and seamless communication via MAVLink is crucial, especially for real-time operations.

+## Parameter Reference
+For detailed configuration of the PX4 drone, refer to the [PX4 Parameter Reference](https://docs.px4.io/main/en/advanced_config/parameter_reference.html).
+This section contains parameters available for customization, allowing you to determine which parameters are important to change, based on sensor data and mission requirements.
+Understanding these parameters helps ensure the drone operates efficiently and accurately for different types of missions.

 ## Future Work
 - **Sensor Optimization:** Further exploration into dynamic sensor selection and real-time data prioritization.
 - **Enhanced Real-Time Control:** Improve the responsiveness of the LLM for live control.